tomsch420/random-events/doc/index.rst

 .. autoapi-inheritance-diagram:: random_events.variables

-All variables inherit from `pydantic <https://docs.pydantic.dev/latest/>`_'s BaseModel, which means that they are easily serializable and come with a lot of utility functions.
 Variables are order-able and comparable by their name.

 Variables split in two categories, :class:`random_events.variables.Discrete` and :class:`random_events.variables.Continuous`.